CairBin/elfread/README.md

 ## Description

-A tool under Rust to parse ELF32/64 files.
+A tool under Rust for parsing ELF32/64 files.

 ## Usage